-All this being said, at the end of the day theft has been a non issue for us as we sometimes end each month with surplus income from customers leaving extra change.
+All this being said, at the end of the day theft has been a non-issue for us as we sometimes end each month with surplus income from customers leaving extra change.

 The biggest advantage of operating a self-serve store is that your labor and operating costs are essentially scale neutral.
-The freezers will always be plugged in so either way it doesn’t cost us anymore to have the store open 1 day a week versus 7 days a week.
-Because of this we have chosen to maintain store hours of 8AM to 8PM 7 days a week, 365 days a year.
-When we close the store, we don’t lock the door in order to allow our veteran customers the ability to stop in outside of regular hours.
-This has effectively given us a model of operating hours that competes with major retail grocery stores.
-Our busiest shopping days are Saturdays and Sundays and the beauty of the self-serve means we don’t have to struggle with finding weekend employees.
+The freezers will always be plugged in so either way it doesn’t cost us any more to have the store open 1 day a week versus 7 days a week.
+Because of this, we have chosen to maintain store hours of 8 AM to 8 PM 7 days a week, 365 days a year.
+When we closed the store, we didn't lock the door in order to allow our veteran customers the ability to stop in outside of regular hours.
+This effectively gave us a model of operating hours that competes with major retail grocery stores.
+The busiest shopping days are Saturdays and Sundays and the beauty of the self-serve means you don’t have to struggle with finding weekend employees.

 Bottom line, we have always found that convenience is the biggest barrier that stands between our farm and our customers.
 If farmers are going to be successful marketers we must realize that we are competing in the economy of convenience.
-Gone are the days of making our customers purchase freezer beef by the hanging weight and requiring them pickup at the processor.
+Gone are the days of making our customers purchase freezer beef by the hanging weight and requiring them to pick up at the processor.
 We have to build sales models around the customer’s convenience rather than what is most convenient for the farmer.

 I’ve interacted with many aspiring direct marketers that fail to launch an on-farm store because they want to start with something so elaborate that they fail to get off the ground with anything at all.
 The makeshift garden shed that we started with was given to us for free from a family member and with very little upfront investment we were up and running within weeks, not months or years.
 Within just a few months we were able to recoup all of our upfront investment and were making positive returns the first year.
 In 2011 we chose to take a small percentage of our profits and upgraded to a portable 12’x24’ log cabin building as the original store couldn’t accommodate enough customers.
-The expansion also allowed us to add more freezers for expanded selection of our products as well as a host of other products from area food artisans.
+The expansion also allowed us to add more freezers for an expanded selection of our products as well as a host of other products from area food artisans.
 The upgrade more than tripled our retail space but we were still able to easily recoup 100% of our investment within the same year.

 We have been very intentional about only using portable buildings built on skids.
 Not only does this give us the ability to relocate or repurpose our infrastructure if needed, but more importantly we avoid the endless web of zoning and building department permits.
-Since the store does not require personnel we avoid the need for employee restrooms.
-We are also sure to only sell products that are already pre-packaged from inspected processors therefore avoiding any perceived need for any inspected food processing area.
+Since the store did not require personnel we avoided the need for employee restrooms.
+We are also sure to only sell products that are already pre-packaged from inspected processors, therefore, avoiding any perceived need for any inspected food processing area.
 Ultimately every state and local health department operates under its own unique requirements and regulatory environment.
 It’s always wise to do as much homework on your own before contacting applicable departments.
 Ultimately we have found most agencies and regulators to be pleasant to work with.
 The key is to be respectful yet astute each step of the way.

-At this point you’re probably wondering how we create visibility and attract interest to our store since we’re not located on a busy road?
+At this point, you’re probably wondering how we create visibility and attract interest to our store since we’re not located on a busy road?

-As farmers and direct marketers our time is limited.
-If we’re going establish viable direct marketing models we will have to find innovative ways to leverage our time and create residual returns from our efforts.
-In our 16 years of direct marketing nothing has given us a greater return on our time and financial investment than our self-serve on-farm store.
+It’s important to keep in mind that all successful business endeavors require the element of time and perseverance.
+This is why it’s so important to get started with something you can implement now and allow the time factor to begin playing out.
+Remember the words of the sports legend Arthur Ashe: “Start where you are, use what you have, do what you can.”
+As farmers and direct marketers, our time is limited.
+If we’re going to establish viable direct marketing models we will have to find innovative ways to leverage our time and create residual returns from our efforts.
+In our 16 years of direct marketing, nothing has given us a greater return on our time and financial investment than our self-serve on-farm store and launching a simple website.
 I encourage you to start small and give it a try.

-Creekside Saw Mill - (260) 768-8126 - 5765 W 400 S, Topeka, IN 46571-9545
+Where we purchased our log cabin building: Creekside Saw Mill - (260) 768-8126 - 5765 W 400 S, Topeka, IN 46571-9545

-E-newsletter service we use for keeping in touch with customers:
+E-newsletter service we use for keeping in touch with customers: http://drip.com

-Store merchandising supplies:
+Store merchandising supplies: https://www.uline.com